 A realtor is a familiar way to go for most of us.
-Realtors in Portugal are licensed professionals who have a number of listings that could match your criteria.
+Realtors in Portugal have licensed professionals who have a number of listings that could match your criteria.
 Using a realtor may help you narrow down the search, and they might show you some unique properties you have not yet found in your own search.

 The cons of using a realtor are based on the fact that a realtor is working for the seller of a property as their client.
 This means that they are trying to sell you a particular property from their portfolio and may not give you a fully balanced and objective overview of the property.

-They are also able to be objective in the negotiation process, helping you to source surveyors and to do a full value comparison with what is available in the area and what has been sold for similar prices in the vicinity.
+They are also able to be objective in the negotiation process, helping you to source surveyors and to do a full value comparison with what is available in the area and what has been sold for similar prices in the vicinity

-Local jobs might not have the same salary standards as you’re used to
+The local job market might not have the same salary standards as you’re used to

-The cost of living is low
+The cost of living in Lisbon is low

 In Lisbon, you can eat and drink wonderfully for jaw-droppingly low prices.
 A beer costs less than a euro in a lot of places, and the same goes for coffee.
 Of course, there is an up-market dining scene too, but the prices in these establishments are still low for the quality of the offering you can have.

 Rents are high in Lisbon.
 If you are in a position to buy, you should.
 As with any hot property market and popular holiday destination, there are always benefits to buying rather than competing for rental property in the market with short-term holiday lets for tourists.
 The tourism boom in Lisbon shows no sign of slowing down and looks set to stay for many years to come.

-Quality of life is fantastic
+Quality of life in Lisbon is fantastic

-Portugal is a country rich in culture and tradition that has year-round warm weather, stunning beaches and an abundance of fresh fish.
-These qualities make for a fantastic quality of life and it’s not surprising then, that Portugal is consistently voted as a top choice for people looking to retire or move abroad.
+Portugal is a country rich in culture and tradition that has year-round warm weather, stunning beaches, and an abundance of fresh fish.
+These qualities make for a fantastic quality of life and it’s not surprising then that Portugal is consistently voted as a top choice for people looking to retire or move abroad.